Mapusaurus: Paleoenvironment

-Fossilized pollen indicates a wide variety of plants was present in the Huincul Formation.
-A study of the El Zampal section of the formation found hornworts, liverworts, ferns, Selaginellales, possible Noeggerathiales, gymnosperms (including gnetophytes and conifers), and angiosperms (flowering plants), in addition to several pollen grains of unknown affinities.
-The Huincul Formation is among the richest Patagonian vertebrate associations, preserving fish including dipnoans and gar, chelid turtles, squamates, sphenodonts, neosuchian crocodilians, and a wide variety of dinosaurs.
+Fossilised pollen indicates a wide variety of plants were present in the Huincul Formation.
+A study of the El Zampal section of the formation found hornworts, liverworts, ferns, Selaginellales, possible Noeggerathiales, gymnosperms (including gnetophytes and conifers) and angiosperms (flowering plants), in addition to several pollen grains of unknown affinities.
+The Huincul Formation is among the richest Patagonian vertebrate associations, preserving fish including dipnoans and gar, chelid turtles, squamates, sphenodonts, neosuchian crocodilians and a wide variety of dinosaurs.
 Vertebrates are most commonly found in the lower, and therefore older, part of the formation.